 Be Aware of Surprising Sources of Indoor Air Pollution

 From candles to air fresheners, there are many sources of indoor air pollution that can cause detrimental health and environmental issues.

-Take the time to review the products you use in your home carefully and use a HEPA filter vacuum cleaner as often as you can.
+Take the time to review the products you use in your home carefully, and know some vacuum tips on how often to change your HEPA filter and use a HEPA filter vacuum cleaner as often as you can.